SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 Type Inheritance Clause
 -----------------------

-A type inheritance clause is used to specify which class a named type inherits from and which protocols a named type conforms to.
+A :newTerm:`type inheritance clause` is used to specify which class a named type inherits from and which protocols a named type conforms to.
 A type inheritance clause begins with a colon (``:``), followed by a list of type identifiers.